Serum identification of at-risk MASH: The metabolomics-advanced steatohepatitis fibrosis score (MASEF)

 Abstract

-BACKGROUND: Early identification of those with NAFLD activity score = 4 and significant fibrosis (=F2) or "at-risk MASH" is a priority as these patients are at increased risk for disease progression and may benefit from therapies.
+Background: Early identification of those with NAFLD activity score >= 4 and significant fibrosis (>= F2) or at-risk metabolic dysfunction-associated steatohepatitis (MASH) is a priority as these patients are at increased risk for disease progression and may benefit from therapies.
 We developed and validated a highly specific metabolomics-driven score to identify at-risk MASH.
-METHODS: We included derivation (n = 790) and validation (n = 565) cohorts from international tertiary centers.
-Patients underwent laboratory assessment and liver biopsy for MASLD.
+Methods: We included derivation (n = 790) and validation (n = 565) cohorts from international tertiary centers.
+Patients underwent laboratory assessment and liver biopsy for metabolic dysfunction-associated steatotic liver disease.
 Based on 12 lipids, body mass index, aspartate aminotransferase, and alanine aminotransferase, the MASEF score was developed to identify at-risk MASH and compared to the FibroScan-AST (FAST) score.
-We further compared the performance of a FIB-4 + MASEF algorithm to that of FIB-4 + liver stiffness measurements (LSM) by transient elastography (VCTE).
-RESULTS: The diagnostic performance of the MASEF score showed an area under the receiver-operating characteristic curve, sensitivity, specificity, positive and negative predictive values of 0.76 (95% CI 0.72-0.79), 0.69, 0.74, 0.53, and 0.85 in the derivation cohort, and 0.79 (95% CI 0.75-0.83), 0.78, 0.65, 0.48, and 0.88 in the validation cohort, while FAST performance in the validation cohort was 0.74 (95% CI 0.68-0.79; p = 0.064), 0.58, 0.79, 0.67, and 0.73, respectively.
-FIB-4 + MASEF showed similar overall performance compared to FIB-4 + LSM by VCTE (p = 0.69) to identify at-risk MASH.
-CONCLUSION: MASEF is a promising diagnostic tool for the assessment of at-risk MASH.
+We further compared the performance of a FIB-4 + MASEF algorithm to that of FIB-4 + liver stiffness measurements (LSM) by vibration-controlled transient elastography (VCTE).
+Results: The diagnostic performance of the MASEF score showed an area under the receiver-operating characteristic curve, sensitivity, specificity, and positive and negative predictive values of 0.76 (95% CI 0.72-0.79), 0.69, 0.74, 0.53, and 0.85 in the derivation cohort, and 0.79 (95% CI 0.75-0.83), 0.78, 0.65, 0.48, and 0.88 in the validation cohort, while FibroScan-AST performance in the validation cohort was 0.74 (95% CI 0.68-0.79; p = 0.064), 0.58, 0.79, 0.67, and 0.73, respectively.
+FIB-4 + MASEF showed similar overall performance compared with FIB-4 + LSM by VCTE (p = 0.69) to identify at-risk MASH.
+Conclusion: MASEF is a promising diagnostic tool for the assessment of at-risk MASH.
 It could be used alternatively to LSM by VCTE in the algorithm that is currently recommended by several guidance publications.

 Datos de la publicación